 In Search of its Virtues

-Traditional African spirituality is three complex terms casually huddled together with very little reflection of the nebulous nature of the product it produces.
+Traditional African spirituality is three complex terms casually huddled together with very little reflection with regard to the nebulous nature of the ontology it produces.
 Traditional relates to any longstanding cultural habits of any people, the traditions of the Lemba, the traditions of the Fula, nomadic traditions.
-African American traditional cooking, we start to see that the condition of “traditional” is not things native but longstanding.
+African American traditional cooking, we start to see that the condition of “traditional” is not things native but long standing.
 There is no way around this word.
 There are no semantic twist to make it say what it is not.
-In 200 years Kwanzaa will be an African American tradition.
-And we all know the roots of Kwanzaa are not on African soil, but yet on African spirit.
+In less than 200 years Kwanzaa will be an African American tradition just like every single tradition practised in Benin and Togo.
+That is what tradition means.

 The next term is African, and already we see the issues with this modern pan African term which hugs the post-colonial consequence of modern racism.
 A culturally plural people, with 9000 languages, distinct cultures, vast genetic difference, radically different histories all slung together into a monolithic term.
 100% the term is valid, but do not go hanging ontological arguments on it.
-So with such a plural pool of people and their unique and similar histories how then do we arrive at a traditional spirituality which has some quantifiable connection unique not only to the continent but so purposeful it excludes Arabs in North and East Africa who have been part of that history for 1000s of years.
+So with such a plural pool of people and their unique and similar histories how then do we arrive at a pan African traditional spirituality?
+One which has some quantifiable connection unique not only to the continent but so purposeful in its definition it excludes Arabs in North and East Africa who have been part of that history for 1000s of years.
 What force could cause a “black skinned” distinctive connection between such a diverse continent?
 What many who dig deeper find is prior to the rise of religions like Hinduism, Islam, Judaism, etc most people on Earth had these “tribal”faiths.
 They are all the same.
 9/10 they are tied to ethnic identities and nation-states.

 Spirituality takes earthy form when it is transmitted into religion; rituals, symbols, deities, taboos, laws, and musical expression.
 So spirituality is an energy, and like and energy can create light, fire, heat, motion, etc. So what determines spiritual?
 The culture of those who express it.
 Now returning to the plural heterogeneous term African one thing is sure, spirituality will be as diverse and as broad as African people are diverse.